bishalpokhrel1/3.40.0_0/Readme.md

-# Manage - Personal Dashboard & Productivity Extension
+# Meraki - Personal Dashboard & Productivity Extension

 A comprehensive Chrome extension that transforms your new tab into a personalized productivity dashboard with task management, notes, and AI-powered features.